subquery/documentation/docs/indexer/academy/moonbeam_course/lesson1.md

-# Lesson 1: SubQuery and Moobeam Integration
+# Lesson 1: SubQuery and Moonbeam Integration

 This lesson discusses what problems dApp devs are currently facing and how SubQuery helps overcoming them.
 This lesson also explores SubQuery and Moonbeam integration in detail.